Buckinghamshire Golf Club: The course

+The course was reversed in 2024 as part of a major refurb, with the 10th becoming the 1st and original 1st, the 10th.

 Denham Court Mansion

 The club house, Denham Court Mansion has its origins in Anglo-Saxon times.
 The current version was largely built in the 18th century, although an area of the building is over 700 years old.
 Denham Court Mansion is a Grade II listed manor house.
 It contains the Heron Restaurant and is a venue for wedding receptions.